yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 get any votes.
 Also, it presupposes agreement about where to vote.
-But just maybe, if enough ether holders vote (e.g. more than 25% of all ether) and there is a super-majority (e.g. more than 67% in favor of a soft-fork, of those who voted), then it seems prudent to consider that a vote by the Ethereum community in favor of a soft-fork.
+But just maybe, if enough ether holders vote (e.g. more than 25% of all ether) and there is a super-majority (e.g. more than 67% in favor of a soft-fork, of those who voted), then it seems prudent to consider that to be a vote by the Ethereum community in favor of a soft-fork.

 #### Coordinating the Ethereum Miners